MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-create-app.md

 ## Add the group as a resource to the catalog

 If the application relies upon a security group, then add that group to the catalog so it can be included as a resource.
-If the application does not rely upon a security group, then continue at the next section.
+If the application doesn't rely upon a security group, then continue at the next section.

 1. Specify the ID of the group.
 Use the ID of your group as the value of `servicePrincipalName`.